top of page

 • Instagram

-Although many of Maddy's adventures and photographic subjects reflect my own experiences, LENSWOMAN is a work of fiction.
+Although many of Maddy's adventures and photographic subjects reflect my own experiences, LENSWOMAN in LOVE is a work of fiction.
 Some of my photographic experiences that informed my writing are in the following posts.

 The Music in Lenswoman

-Music plays an important part in the novel — as Jake takes Maddy from folk music to Rock & Roll in 1964.
-This spotify playlist is an introduction to the folk and rock mentioned in the first two chapters.
+Music plays an important part in the novel — as Jake takes Maddy from folk music to Rock & Roll in 1964 and on into the '70s.

 Praise or Lenswoman